Behavioral Health Services > Peer Support Services

 Geographic area of Service:

 Elk, Cameron, Potter, Clearfield, Jefferson, Forest, Warren Counties

 This is a voluntary program.
 The individual must be 18 years of age or older, with a Serious Mental Illness as defined by the Mental Health Bulletin number OMH-94-04.

 Peer Specialist referrals can come from a variety of different sources including: psychiatrists, outpatient therapist, Partial Hospitalization Program, case managers, psychiatric hospitals, other service providers involved in their current treatment and self-referrals.

 The Peer Specialist Program works nontraditional hours to meet the needs of the consumer.

 This program is a state initiative is subsidized by county funding or Medical Assistance.

-Annual reports have been distributed to various partners and are available to anyone by contacting the Program Director to request a copy.
+Annual reports have been distributed to various partners and are available to anyone by contacting the Program Director to request a copy, or by clicking here.